-As a researcher, my work lies at the intersection of gender, family, and inequality.
-In particular, I investigate how gendered dynamics within families give rise to inequalities in intimate relationships and at work.
+As a scholar, my work lies at the intersection of family, gender, and inequality.
+In particular, I investigate how gender dynamics in the family give rise to inequalities, with a focus on relationship progression and stability.
+In particular, I investigate how gender dynamics within families give rise to inequalities in intimate relationships and at work.
 I have presented my research at national and regional conferences and have several papers in progress and under review.
 You can learn more about my scholarly work here.

 As an instructor, I enjoy introducing my students to the sociological imagination and helping them develop toolkits to critically examine the world around them.
 I encourage personal investment and ownership over learning by equipping students with the skills they need to make social discoveries of their own.
 You can learn more about my teaching here.